OKMTask

 Set<String>

-Collection of assigned users to the task.
+Collection of users assigned to the task.

 Roles